ain/smartbanner.js/README.md

 | `smartbanner.clickout` | Dispatched when smartbanner is clicked to navigate to app store |
 | `smartbanner.exit`     | Dispatched when smartbanner is closed                           |

-Example handler to automatically close smartbanner when user clicks to navigate to app store:
+Example handler (closes smartbanner when user clicks to navigate to app store):

 ```js
 document.addEventListener('smartbanner.clickout', smartbanner.exit);